filipmedph/simple_nn/README.md

 # simple_nn

-Just a simple net, living in a lonely rep.
+Just a simple net, livin' in a lonely rep!